ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/commands/documents/put.js.markdown

-# Put Document Command
+# Commands: Put Document
 ---

 {NOTE: }

-* Use the `PutDocumentCommand` to insert or update a document in the database.
+* Use `PutDocumentCommand` to insert a document to the database or update an existing document.

 * In this page: